How to register a Danish Mortgage Loan

 You can read more about different Amortisation Type

-(From our findings it seems to be used by Real Kredit Denmark but it might not always be the case and could also be used by other Institutes)
+(From our findings it seems to be used by Realkredit Danmark but it might not always be the case and could also be used by other Institutes)

 In the interest Tab you enter the fixing index (if floating) and the percentage for bidrag.

-Enter the base interest (floating interest in the picture below).
+Enter the base interest (in the field 'Floating Interest').

-Some agreements stipulate that if there is negative interest the Loan amount should then decrease with the interest amount.
-If that is the case please tick the box
+Some agreements stipulate that if there is negative interest, the Loan amount should then be decreased with the interest amount.
+If that is the case please tick the box 'Use Negative Interest Amortisation'.

 Was this article helpful?